jmike/naomi-docs/query.md

 ### <a name="lte" href="#lte">$</a>lte

-"Less than or equal" expression.
+"Less than or equal" operator.

 ##### Accepted Values

-_String, Number, Boolean, Date, Buffer_
+_string, number, boolean, Date, Buffer_

 ##### Example